-Date: Dear tenure track sin September 1,2 to inform you, on behalf of the President, that as your appointment has been in a nee September 1, 1998, it must be on a continuing (tenured) basis as of 005.
-This is delineated in Article XI, Title B, sub-section 3(a) of the Policies of rustees of the State University of New York.
-The Chairman of your department notified. time of approximately 18 moths to 2 years is needed to fully review your I would suggest that you discuss this with your Chair as soon as possible. ill be required to submit the following to your College's Committee on Academic al Qualifications.
-Your curriculum vitae in the proper format (described in your College's Tenure & Promotion Guidelines) All documents required by your College's Committee on Academic Qualifications feel free to contact this office, extension 3042, should you have any questions.
-Sincerely, Assistant to the Vice Presiden
+This is to inform you, on behalf of the President, that as your appointment has been in a tenure track since September 1, 1998, it must be on a continuing (tenured) basis as of September 1,2005.
+This is delineated in Article XI, Title B, sub-section 3(a) of the Policies of the Board of Trustees of the State University of New York.
+The Chairman of your department has also been notified.

+A lead time of approximately 18 moths to 2 years is needed to fully review your qualifications.
+I would suggest that you discuss this with your Chair as soon as possible.

+You will be required to submit the following to your College's Committee on Academic and Professional Qualifications.

+- 1. Your curriculum vitae in the proper format (described in your College's Tenure & Promotion Guidelines) - 2.
+All documents required by your College's Committee on Academic Qualifications.

+Please feel free to contact this office, extension 3042, should you have any questions.

+Sincerely,

+Assistant to the Vice President